omfj/omfj.no/README.md

-# Personal website
+# omfj.no - My personal website

-My personal website rewritten for the third time.
-This time using NextJS and Chakra UI.
+My personal website.
+It uses NextJS with ChakraUI as component library, and Sanity for CMS.
+It is also hosted on Vercel.

+This is something I do for fun, and to have something to play around with.
+Bugs are expected.
+Feel free to contribute if you find any bugs.

-## Developing on the server
+## Developing

-### Download all dependencies
+Download all dependencies

 ```bash
 yarn
 ```

-### Start the server on port 3000
+By default the website is hosted on <a href="http://localhost:300">localhost:3000</a>.

 ```bash
 yarn dev
 ```

+## Other

+<a href="https://github.com/omfj/omfj.no-cms">Link to CMS repo</a>